Grass Fed Beef, Real Veal, and Pork

 We do not retail meats from the farm; we sell a few excess animals each year only on the hoof delivered to the slaughter house.

-Guernsey Steers make excellent high quality beef.
-We sell all steered bull calves born on the farm as grass fed beef after we raise them to the age of 18-months.
+We sell all steered bull calves born on the farm as grass fed beef after we raise them for 28-months or less.
 We don't grain feed our cattle since that isn't natural.
-In fact grain feeding does change the composition of the meat nutrients, see this study.
+In fact grain feeding does change the composition of the meat nutrients, see this study, and visit this site for more information .
 All cattle are grass eaters by nature.
 For that reason our beef is 100% grass fed; that's how we raise them for ourselves and for others as well.

 We have several bull calves born each year which we promplty steer.
 We have a standing order for the first few born and a waiting list for the rest.
 If you want to get on the list for a share you will need to call early and plan on making an initial deposit immediately5.